Damaging windstorm, ‘derecho’ possible in Deep South on Friday

 A few storms ahead of the main line, if they fire, could be more discrete and isolated; that would pose the risk for large to very large hail in addition to winds and a tornado or two.

 Most of Arkansas, Mississippi and Louisiana will be affected, the storms crossing into Alabama by daybreak Saturday before losing some of their punch.
-The Interstate 20 corridor from east of Shreveport, La. into western Alabama is included in the greatest risk, as are cities like Jackson and Hattiesburg, Miss. and Pine Bluff, Ark.
+The Interstate 20 corridor from east of Shreveport, La., into western Alabama is included in the greatest risk, as are cities like Jackson and Hattiesburg, Miss. and Pine Bluff, Ark.

-Only about 9 percent of derechos occur in April; the vast majority, roughly two thirds, form during May, June and July, when an uptick in temperature and humidity provide the adequate fuel to brew significant storms that can be supercharged by a proximate jet stream.
+Only about 9 percent of derechos occur in April; the vast majority, roughly two-thirds, form during May, June and July, when an uptick in temperature and humidity provide the adequate fuel to brew significant storms that can be supercharged by a proximate jet stream.

 Storms should ultimately push offshore into the Gulf of Mexico early Saturday, leaving behind a few remnant showers but generally more tranquil weather.
 A few additional strong to severe storms are possible with the decaying front from the Florida Panhandle through the Outer Banks of the Carolinas on Sunday, but overall risk will be low.

 Thereafter, the Lower 48 will become enveloped in a pattern not conducive for widespread severe weather during much of next week and potentially deeper into April.
-A trough of low pressure, or a dip in the jet stream, will spill cool and dry air over the eastern U.S. and perhaps as far south as the Gulf Coast.
+A trough of low pressure, or a dip in the jet stream, will spill cool and dry air over the eastern United States and perhaps as far south as the Gulf Coast.
 That will squash any attempts for milder, more moisture-rich air to overspread the Deep South and Plains, cutting back on thunderstorm potential.

 It comes to the chagrin of storm chasers, but much to the relief of residents in the Deep South, particularly Alabama, who already dealt with the busiest March on record for tornadoes.

-Deeper into May, there are mixed that point to what may lurk ahead.
-It’s worth noting that tornado count in May is not predicated on what happens in April; in fact, the two have been shown to entirely unrelated.
+Deeper into May, it’s less clear what may lurk ahead.
+It’s worth noting that a tornado count in May is not predicated on what happens in April; the two have been shown to entirely unrelated.